Cigar Lake mine: Ownership

-The mine is owned by Cameco Corporation (50.025%), AREVA Resources Canada Inc (37.1%), Idemitsu Canada Resources Ltd. (7.875%), and TEPCO Resources Inc. (5%).
+The mine is owned by Cameco Corporation (50.025%), AREVA Resources Canada (37.1%), Idemitsu Canada Resources Ltd. (7.875%), and Tokyo Electric Power Company (TEPCO) Resources Inc. (5%).
 Cameco is the project operator.

 Wolf attacks

-In 2005, a worker was killed by wolves at Points North Landing, near Cameco's Rabbit Lake mine.
+On 8 November 2005, in what is the first recorded wolf attack in North America in the 21st century, Kenton Joel Carnegie, a 22-year-old Canadian geological engineering student from Ontario on a work term from the University of Waterloo, was killed by wolves at Points North Landing, near Cameco's Rabbit Lake mine.

-On August 29, 2016, a 26-year-old shift worker walking between buildings at the Cigar Lake mine on his midnight break was attacked and mauled by a lone timber wolf.
-A nearby security guard frightened the wolf away, administered first aid, and called for an air ambulance which airlifted him 675 km to a hospital in Saskatoon where he recovered.
+On 29 August 2016, a 26-year-old shift worker walking between buildings at the Cigar Lake mine on his midnight break was attacked and mauled by a lone timber wolf.
+A nearby security guard frightened the wolf away, administered first aid, and called for an air ambulance which medevaced him 675 km to a hospital in Saskatoon where he recovered.
 After the attack, authorities ordered that area wolves be shot, that food disposal systems and fencing be inspected, and that staff be educated.